-When it comes to rum, there aren’t too many cocktails more iconic than the old Dark and Stormy recipe.
-Sailors and seafarers have for long been caught under its curse, taking to the high seas and high-streets for a rum-filled adventure, but the classic drink wasn’t born from the black, bleakness of Britain.
+If you’re looking for a great rum cocktail recipe it’s hard to go past a classic Dark and Stormy.
+Sailors and seafarers have for long been caught under its curse, taking to the high seas and high streets for a rum-filled adventure, but the classic drink wasn’t born from the black, bleakness of Britain.
 In fact, the Dark and Stormy has almost nothing to do with the Gothic writers that made the cocktail iconic.
-Instead, the colourful concoction has a far more Caribbean history, one that deserves to celebrate.
+Instead, the colourful concoction has a far more Caribbean history, one that deserves to be celebrated.

 Main alcohol: Rum